Looking for a simple to show multiple locations on Google Maps or want to display multiple addresses on Google Maps? You’ve landed on the right page!

 You will further have the option to choose whether you want to show Info Window on page load or not.
 Info Window contains the Address Title and Description.

-There are different types of Maps available like Road Map, Satellite, Hybrid, and Terrain.
+Different types of Maps are available, like Road maps, Satellite, Hybrid, and Terrain.
 Further, you can choose how you want to animate the Map Markers.
 You can either go with Drop or Bounce animations or simply stay away from animations.

 Our Google Maps Elementor widget has a lot of customization options that you can use to make your Map look amazing.
 For this tutorial, I am choosing Custom Zoom Type where Map Zoom is 8, Map Type is Road Map, and Marker Animation is None.

 Controls & Map Style: In the Controls section, you can choose to enable or disable several types of Maps controls like Street View Controls, Map Type Controls, Zoom Controls, Fullscreen Controls, and Scroll Wheel Zoom.

 Similarly, PowerPack’s Google Maps widget comes with different types of Map Styles that you can use to make your maps look amazing.
 The widget has Silver, Retro, Dark, Night, and Aubergine modes that you can use.

 For our example, we have enabled all the controls mentioned above and used Standard Map Theme, as shown in the screenshot below.